oubidar-Abderrahim/tomcat-native-example/README.md

 Hello Spring Framework World
 ```

 Compare the application execution time when running the native image of the Tomcat server in a container with the execution time when running a conventional Tomcat server.
-In this demo environment, we were able to confirm that the native image runs twice as fast as traditinal way.
+In this demo environment, it is confirmed that the native image runs 20 times faster than traditional Tomcat server.

 *native image
 ```